kreiff/Cosmic_Loop/README.md

 - UX improvements
   - Latching, 1-shot, and momentary button response for sample playback.
   - Three State effect options (Effect on Sample Only, Effect on Passthrough & Sample, Effect Off) - for filter, grain delay, etc.
-- Input threshold for recording.
-- Simultaneous Sample Playback
+- Simultaneous Sample Playback / Sample Polyphony

 Additional notes:
 - If you're using the Audio Hacker shield from Nootropic Design and an Arudino Uno be aware that only 7 Digital pins and 6 Analog pins are available as inputs / outputs.
 Digital pin 7-13 are used by the shield to communicate with the ADC, DAC, and SRAM chips.
 If you're adding additional UX improvements be sure to make sure you're only working with digital pins 0-6.